 So that's leading to a chilling effect.

-Number two, there are some in Republican leadership as well as Democratic leadership who don't want hearings like you're talking about.
+Number two, there are some in Republican leadership as well as Democratic leadership who don't want hearings like you're talking about and for a lot of different reasons.

-And the arguments they've started to make now that there seems to be really good evidence and reason to have them is well, we don't want to ruin public faith in our institutions.
+And the arguments they've started to make, now that there seems to be really good evidence and reason to have them is, well, we don't want to ruin public faith in our institutions.

-It's very important to, you know, American public faith.
+It's very important to American public faith.

-That'll have just the opposite effect, right?
+It'll have just the opposite effect, right?

-Uh, we were talking about whistleblowers and rank and file that want to tell the truth.
+And as we continue, Cheryl Atkinson, investigative reporter, also the host of Full Measure, her Sunday morning talk show, we were talking about whistleblowers and rank and file that want to tell the truth.

 And you're saying that those people that want to tell the truth are being intimidated into not telling it.